 No special skills are required to be a CASA, but each CASA must have the desire and commitment to mentor a child who has experienced abuse or neglect.
-CASA’s must be at least 21 years old and pass a background check.
+CASA’s must meet eligibility requirements and complete the five steps to becoming a CASA.

-Volunteers in the CASA Program generally see their youth 3-4 times per month, spending about 10 to 13 hours per month on volunteer responsibilities.
+CASA volunteers generally see their youth 3-4 times per month, spending about 10 to 13 hours per month on volunteer responsibilities.
 Approximately twice a year, CASAs submit reports to the court and attend a court hearing regarding the child.
 In order to ensure stability and constancy for the children we serve, CASAs are asked for a commitment of 12 months with a child.

 How do I begin?